cpichard/slidescpp/session01.md

 the __linker__ didn't find the code for printHelloWorld.

-# How does the compilation works ?
+# How does the compilation work ?

 ## Several stages